chatwoot/docs/docs/user-guide/setting-up-agent-dashboard.md

 After signing up you will receive an e-mail with subject 'Confirmation Instructions' in the registered e-mail address from Chatwoot.
 Click on 'Confirm my account'.

-The below window will open up for the Chatwoot Agent Dashboard.
+After confirming your email address you will be redirected to Chatwoot Agent Dashboard.
 <div align="center">

 <img src={require('./images/afterregisteration.png').default} width="800" alt="Enable Developer Mode" />